OSSPhilippines/idea/README.md

 ## How It Works

- 1. Describe your idea in a flexible schema format.
+ 1. Describe your idea in a flexible schema format `my.idea`.
- 2. Install plugins to transform your idea to code.
+ 2. Install plugins to transform your idea to code `make-database`.
- 3. Generate your platform using the `$ idea` commandline.
+ 3. Generate your platform using the Idea commandline `$ idea`.

 ## Benefits